Jewish principles of faith: The messiah

 Judaism acknowledges an afterlife, but does not have a single or systemic way of thinking about the afterlife.
 Judaism places its overwhelming stress on Olam HaZeh (this world) rather than Olam haba (the World to Come), and "speculations about the World to Come are peripheral to mainstream Judaism".
-In Pirkei Avot (Ethics of the Fathers), it is said that "One hour of penitence and good deeds in this world is better than all the life of the world to come; but one hour of spiritual repose in the world to come is better than all the life of this world", reflecting both a view of the significance of life on Earth and the spiritual repose granted to the righteous in the next world.
+In Pirkei Avot, it is said that "One hour of penitence and good deeds in this world is better than all the life of the world to come; but one hour of spiritual repose in the world to come is better than all the life of this world", reflecting both a view of the significance of life on Earth and the spiritual repose granted to the righteous in the next world.

 Jews reject the idea that Jesus of Nazareth was the messiah and agree that the messiah has not yet come.
-Throughout Jewish history there have been a number of Jewish Messiah claimants considered false by Jews, including most notably Simon bar Kokhba and Sabbatai Zevi, whose followers were known as Sabbateans.
+Throughout Jewish history there have been a number of Jewish Messiah claimants considered false by Jews, including most notably Simon bar Kokhba and Sabbatai Zevi; followers of the latter were known as Sabbateans.

 The twelfth of Maimonides' 13 principles of faith was: "I believe with perfect faith in the coming of the messiah (mashiach), and though he may tarry, still I await him every day."
 Orthodox Jews believes that a future Jewish messiah (the Mashiach, "anointed one") will be a king who will rule the Jewish people independently and according to Jewish law.
 In a traditional view, the Messiah was understood to be a human descendant of King David (that is, of the Davidic line).

 Liberal, or Reform Judaism does not believe in the arrival of a personal Messiah who will ingather the exiles in the Land of Israel and cause the physical resurrection of the dead.
 Rather, Reform Jews focus on a future age in which there is a perfected world of justice and mercy.

 History and development

-A number of formulations of Jewish beliefs have appeared, and there is some dispute over how many basic principles there are.
-Rabbi Joseph Albo, for instance, in Sefer Ha-Ikkarim counts three principles of faith, while Maimonides lists thirteen.
-While some later rabbis have attempted to reconcile the differences, claiming that Maimonides' principles are covered by Albo's much shorter list, alternative lists provided by other medieval rabbinic authorities seem to indicate some level of tolerance for varying theological perspectives.

-No formal text canonized

-Though to a certain extent incorporated in the liturgy and utilized for purposes of instruction, these formulations of the cardinal tenets of Judaism carried no greater weight than that imparted to them by the fame and scholarship of their respective authors.
-None of them had an authoritative character analogous to that given by Christianity to its three great formulas (the Apostles' Creed, the Nicene or Constantinopolitan, and the Athanasian), or to the Kalimat As-Shahadat of the Muslims.
-None of the many summaries from the pens of Jewish philosophers and rabbis has been invested with similar importance.
+A number of formulations of Jewish beliefs have appeared over the centuries, and there is some dispute over the number of basic principles.
+Though they were incorporated in the liturgy to a limited extent and utilized for purposes of instruction, these formulations carried no weight other than that imparted to them by the fame and scholarship of their respective authors.
+None of them had an authoritative character analogous to that given by Christianity to its three great formulas (the Apostles' Creed, the Nicene, and the Athanasian), or to the Muslim Shahada.
+Of the Jewish formulations, the most widely accepted is that of Maimonides.